Mona Fayad

-Dr. Mona Fayad (Arabic: منى فياض, born in 1950 in South Lebanon) is a francophone Lebanese intellectual, writer, political activist and university professor woman, and is one of the most prominent Shiite opponents of Hezbollah.
-She is a member of the Lebanese Association of Women Researchers.
+Dr. Mona Fayad (Arabic: منى فياض, born 1950) is a francophone Lebanese intellectual, writer, and political activist.
+She is one of the most prominent Shiite opponents of Hezbollah.
 She is a professor of psychology at the Lebanese University.
-Fayad strongly condemned the assassination of her colleague and also Shiite Lukman Slim in 2021, holding Hezbollah responsible of telling the Lebanese people the truth of who was behind the crime.

 Biography

 She teaches psychology at the Lebanese University in Beirut.
-She is a member of many scientific and intellectual organizations, and is since 2001 a founding member of the Democratic Renewal Movement headed by Nassib Lahoud, and was the member of committee until 2010, she returned to the committee during the internal elections of 19 July and was since then elected as vice-president.
+She is a member of the Lebanese Association of Women Researchers.
+In 2001, she was a founding member of the Democratic Renewal Movement headed by Nassib Lahoud, and was a member of committee until 2010.

+Opposition to Hezbollah

+Fayad is one of the most prominent Shiite opponents of Hezbollah.

 She became known to the public during the 2006 Lebanon-Israeli war between Hezbollah and Israel, throughout numerous articles in which she criticized the blackmail and pressures that the Shiite intellectuals went through from Hezbollah.

+Fayad strongly condemned the assassination of her colleague, Lukman Slim, in 2021, suggesting Hezbollah was behind the assassination.